jmtsuji/Ca-Chlorohelix-allophototropha-RCI/lake_survey_analysis/README.md

 cd ..
 ```

+One more typo needs to be fixed in the code in order for it to run.
+There is a hanging bracket that needs to be replaced with a comma in line 239 of `atlas/Snakefile`
+(i.e., `"feature_counts":"genomes/expression/gene_counts.tsv"}` should be changed to `"feature_counts":"genomes/expression/gene_counts.tsv",`).
+This issue is fixed in the subsequent commit `001e417`, which you are welcome to use in place of `96e47df` if you'd like.

 Then, perform RNA read mapping.
 Note that we will use the same config.yaml and samples.tsv files as the first step.
 As one important point, one variable in the config file, `genome_dir`, points to the location of the MAGs generated in the lake metagenome analysis above.
 It has been set in the config file to `../lake_metagenomes/genomes/Genomes`, but you might need to change this if you've put the MAGs in a different directory.
 I am also not sure if the relative path will work here in the config file; I used an absolute path in reality when running this code, but I changed it to relative here so that filepaths are kept contained within the Github repo.
 ```bash
 # Activate the environment by running: